 Building a data center has been declared as one of the hottest business opportunities in the current economic climate.
 The exponential growth of data and the resulting demand for storage continues to grow.
 The growth of content, including video and audio, is unstoppable.

-Though building and running data centers is a great opportunity, there are many companies who have tried to do so and failed.
-And there are those who have built data centers which are no longer deemed efficient enough to manage large amounts of traffic or where virtualization makes equipment out of date.
+Though building and running data centers is a great opportunity, there are many companies that have tried to do so and failed.
+And there are those who have built data centers that are no longer deemed efficient enough to manage large amounts of traffic or where virtualization makes equipment out of date.

 Not Such a Simple Process